What Do The New York Yankees Do Now That They Lost Juan Soto?

 Yelich signed a 7-year, $188.5M extension with Milwaukee in 2020, so he will become an unrestricted free agent once he’s 38 years old in 2029.
 The Brewers will likely keep him because he’s fantastic, but the Brewers are always looking to move off big contracts.

 He’s also likely to play DH now that Jackson Chourio, Garrett Mitchell, and Sal Frelick all look like building blocks.
-For the right price, I could see them being willing to part with Yelich after only playing 73 games last year, a season-ended by back surgery.
+I could see them being willing to part with Yelich for the right price after only playing 73 games last year, a season ended by back surgery.

 It’s difficult to say what the Brewers would want for him, but the Yankees have the system to make a move like this.
 Yelich is a fantastic bat when healthy, and in those 73 games he played last year, he stole 21 bases.

-The Yankees really need an influx of speed, among other elite qualities Yelich brings to the Brewers.
+The Yankees need an influx of speed, among other elite qualities Yelich brings to the Brewers.
 He’s not Juan Soto, but at his best, it’s hard to find other left-handed hitters that can rival him.

 The Final Outfield